Nicosia: Bus transport

 Public transport within the district is served by Nicosia Public Transport, a subsidiary of Cyprus Public Transport.
 Bus service used to be operated by OSEL (Nicosia District Transport Organisation) until 2020, but the company ceased to operate after fraud claims.

-In the northern part, the company of LETTAŞ provides this service.
+In the northern part, LETTAŞ provides this service.

 Train

 There is no operating train network in Cyprus.
 Plans for the creation of an intercity railway have been made, but none has materialised.
 The first railway line on the island was the Cyprus Government Railway which operated from 1905 to 1951.
 It was closed down due to financial reasons.
 It used to stop in the city.

 Motorways

 Nicosia is linked with other major cities in Cyprus via a modern motorway network.
 The A1 motorway to the south, connects Nicosia with Limassol, which continues onto the A6 going from Limassol to Paphos.
 The A2 to the southeast, links Nicosia with Larnaca, continuing onto the A3 going from Larnaca to Ayia Napa.
 The A9 to the west, connects Nicosia to the western Nicosia district villages and the Troodos mountains.
 The A22 Ring Road is currently under construction, which is planned to bypass the city.